almahamud1234/llm-semantic-evaluator/Documentation/Project.md

 [
   {
     "id": "factual_021",
+    "category": "factual",
-    "prompt": "What is the capital of France?", "expectedOutput": "Paris",
+    "prompt": "What is the capital of France?", "expected_output": "Paris",
-    "category": "factual"
-  },
+    "evaluation_criteria": "The response must correctly identify Paris as the capital" },
   {
     "id": "reasoning_006",
+    "category": "reasoning",
-    "prompt": "How can you measure exactly 4 litres using a 3L and a 5L jug?", "expectedOutput": "Fill the 5L jug.
+    "prompt": "How can you measure exactly 4 litres using a 3L and a 5L jug?", "expected_output": "Fill the 5L jug.
 Pour into the 3L jug until full — 2L remain.
 Empty the 3L jug.
 Pour the 2L into it.
 Refill the 5L jug.
-Pour until the 3L jug is full — 1L fits, leaving 4L in the 5L jug.", "category": "reasoning",
-    "evaluationCriteria": "The response must describe valid steps that correctly arrive at exactly 4 litres."
+Pour until the 3L jug is full — 1L fits, leaving 4L in the 5L jug.", "evaluation_criteria": "The response must describe valid steps that correctly arrive at exactly 4 litres."
   },
   {
     "id": "math_012",
+    "category": "math",
     "prompt": "What is 15% of 240?",
-    "expectedOutput": "36",
+    "expected_output": "36",
-    "category": "math"
-  }
+    "evaluation_criteria": "The response must calculate the correct percentage" }
 ]
 ```

 ### Tips for writing effective test cases

 - **Avoid single-word expected outputs** like `"Paris"` or `"36"`.
 A single word produces cosine similarity in the range 0.30–0.55 against a correct full-sentence response — far below the 0.85 threshold.
-Use a full sentence as the expected output or add an `evaluationCriteria` to guide the judge instead.
+Use a full sentence as the expected output or add an `evaluation_criteria` to guide the judge instead.
-- **Use `evaluationCriteria`** for complex questions where many valid phrasings exist — reasoning tasks, open-ended explanations, or multi-step problems.
+- **Use `evaluation_criteria`** for complex questions where many valid phrasings exist — reasoning tasks, open-ended explanations, or multi-step problems.
 - **Use descriptive IDs** with a category prefix (`factual_001`, `history_020`) so reports group and label results automatically.

 ---